 We disinfect our equipment, including harnesses and helmets daily.
 You're more than welcome to bring your own hair net and even purchase a TreeClimb hat or wear your own hat underneath your helmet for extra protection!

-To change the day or time of a booking, you will need to get in touch with us by emailing firstname.lastname@example.org or by calling 0411 268 486.
+To change the day or time of booking, you will need to get in touch with us by emailing firstname.lastname@example.org or by calling 0411 268 486.
 We aim to respond within 24 hours.
 Please note there is a 48-hour notice period to be able to reschedule a session without having to forfeit your session as per the Terms and Conditions of Sale.

 We encourage everybody to give TreeClimb a go.
 However, some disabilities may mean access to the course is simply not possible.
 The eco hut has full wheelchair access.
 If you have any questions or concerns, please use the enquiry form below so we can discuss the course and its various challenges.